 “But Your Excellency already understands: as we said before, there is fashion, which is an idea that moves quickly through many spaces but does not progress in time.
 And there are other ideas…” – Gonçalo M. Tavares

-This is the same artist who apparently broke away from the traditional conventions of art to cause some commotion among the members of the Society of Independent Artists, in New York, when in 1917, under a pseudonym, he submitted a urinal, thereby heralding a kind of curatorial gesture which would be followed years later.
+This is the same artist who apparently broke away from the traditional conventions of art when in 1917, under a pseudonym, he submitted a urinal to the Society of Independent Artists in NY, thereby heralding a kind of curatorial gesture, choosing an object instead of making a work.
 It is precisely because his “work” was so out of step with traditional standards that Marcel Duchamp was forced to invent new forms and modes of exhibition that gave some visibility to things that could not, it seemed, be viewed as art.
 It was not enough to create works; an artistic situation also had to be created for them.

 This curatorial concern should not be seen in this case as something external to the making of the work, but as a strategic corollary that spawned other meanings which gradually permeated the way we see art.
-It was not untimely, but slowly matured into a singular poetic becoming that went on to enable experiences which were until then unthinkable.
-For example, when was it that we could begin associating a urinal in an exhibition with irony and not outrage?
+It was not untimely, but slowly matured into a singular becoming – Art that until then was unthinkable.
+For example, when was it that we could begin associating a urinal in an exhibition with irony and not merely seeing it as nonsense?
 This takes time; these are conditions that are not created overnight.
 There are precursors and there are ramifications which grew forth from an idea of art which was already gaining shape historically and which Duchamp was able to make germinate.
 Almost 100 years elapsed between the first Salon des Indépendants in Paris, in 1884, and the historical legitimization of the readymades, in the 1960s.
 Duchamp perceived a radical flexibilization of the concept of art when, in 1913, in a note that would later be published in his Green Box, he writes, “Can one make works which are not works of ‘art’?”.

 This already suggests a revision of an argument – much voiced after surrealism –that it was the artist who made the artwork; it was his or her intended creative gesture which had the power to turn an everyday object like a urinal into an artwork.
 The “artist-genius’s” purposeful act may even be necessary, but it is not enough.
 The right conditions must be created for something ordinary to be perceived and exhibited as art.
 It is a complex question and one that is not resolved merely by saying that art is what an artist says it is.

 Another recurring argument which stems from Duchamp’s urinal is that there is always some scandal or controversy sparked in the friction between “anti-art” and museums or institutions.
 In the case of Duchamp’s Fountain (as he called his urinal), there was no scandal whatsoever.
 The work was withdrawn from the 1917 exhibition of independent artists in New York before it opened; nobody saw it apart from four or five members of the organizing committee; it was not even spoken of as an important subject of criticism.
 All that remained was one photograph, taken by Alfred Stieglitz in his gallery 291, an important refuge for US modern artists, at Duchamp’s request.
 Thenceforth, the object simply disappeared.
-Once the exhibition was over, Duchamp himself wrote an article in the alternative magazine Blind Man in May 1917 in which he reproduced the photograph and defended the artistic act made by his pseudonym, Richard Mutt.
+Once the exhibition was over, Duchamp himself wrote an article in the alternative magazine Blind Man in May 1917 in which he reproduced the photograph and defended Richard Mutt’s artistic gesture.
 What merits note in the submission, withdrawal and critical defence of Fountain is the fact that Duchamp managed to turn something commonplace, in this case a urinal, into a possibility for art.
-The leap had been taken and instability ensued.
+The “move” had been made, sparking ontological questions about the very nature of art.

 The first director of MAM-SP was Léon Degand, a Belgian critic who also curated the museum’s first exhibition, which was to tell the story of abstract art from Kandinsky to the late 1940s.
 It was initially going to be called Current Trends in Non-Figurative Art, but was ultimately given an even more banal title: From Figurative to Abstract Art.
 In view of the policy to maintain the association with MoMA, it was decided that there should be a curator for American artists who was au fait with the latest trends in abstract art.
 The job was to fall to Marcel Duchamp and Sidney Janis (then on the MoMA staff, going on to be an important gallery owner in the city).
 Alongside these two was another man who would shortly become a key player in the American scene, the gallery owner Leo Castelli, who ultimately took responsibility for shipping the works to Brazil.